ministryofjustice/security-guidance/intranet/email.md

 * Social engineering: In the context of security, social engineering refers to manipulating people to do something or divulge confidential information.
 For example, you might get a call from someone pretending to be from a software supplier, claiming that a virus has been found on your PC; they demand personal details before they can remove the virus.
 * Spoofing: A spoofed email is where the sender (in this case, a criminal) purposely alters part of the email to make it look as though it was from someone else.
 Commonly, the sender's name/address and the body of the message are made to look as though it was from a legitimate source.
 It is commonly used to trick the recipient into providing confidential information such as passwords, or to market an online service dishonestly, or to sell a bogus product.
 Check the real sender of any email you receive if you ever have any doubt or uncertainty.
 If the sending address is one you don't recognise, do not click on any link contained within the email.

 The MoJ scans approximately 14 million messages a month for threats (figures from November 2020).
-Of these, we might expect to find 1.4 million “spam” messages, 150,000 “phishing” messages, and about 1,000 malware messages (including viruses).
+Of these, we might expect to find 1.4 million "spam" messages, 150,000 "phishing" messages, and about 1,000 malware messages (including viruses).
 Unfortunately, not every virus or spam email will be identified and blocked.
 The good news is that there are some simple steps you can take to reduce the threat:

 * If you are not expecting the email, do not reply to it.
 * If you are at all suspicious, do not divulge your details or any sensitive information.